 Original capital of the Confederate States of America, and now the state capital of Alabama, Montgomery (pop.
-205,764) is among the more engaging destinations in the Deep South.
+226,486) is among the more engaging destinations in the Deep South.
 Not surprisingly, much of what there is to see has to do with the Civil War, which officially started here when Jefferson Davis gave the order to fire on Fort Sumter.
-Montgomery survived the war more or less unscathed and is now a very pleasant little city with lovely houses lining leafy streets and an above-average range of restaurants, thanks to the presence of politicos and the nearly 6,000 students at Alabama State College.
+Montgomery survived the war more or less unscathed, and is now a pleasant little city with lovely houses lining leafy streets and an above-average range of restaurants, thanks to the presence of politicos and the nearly 5,000 undergrads at Alabama State College.

-Montgomery’s landmark is the circa-1851 Alabama State Capitol (334/242-3935, closed Sun., free), which served as the Confederate capitol for four months in 1861 and is still in use.
+Montgomery’s landmark is the 1851 Alabama State Capitol (334/242-3935, daily, free), which served as the Confederate capitol for four months in 1861 and is still in use.
 A bronze star on the west portico marks the spot where Jefferson Davis took the oath of office as President of the Confederate States of America on February 18, 1861.
 Twin cantilevered spiral staircases surrounded by historical murals climb the three-story domed rotunda.
-Moved to a site across the street from the capitol in 1921, the White House of the Confederacy is where Jeff Davis and family lived before moving from Montgomery to Richmond.
-Yet more Confederate memorabilia is on display next door at the Museum of Alabama (334/242-4364, closed Sun., free), which has displays tracing Alabama history from Creek Indian and pioneer times up through today.

-Another notable local was Zelda Fitzgerald, who was born and raised in Montgomery and later lived here with her husband F. Scott while he wrote Tender Is the Night during the winter of 1931-1932.
-The house they shared, south of downtown, has been converted into apartments, one of which (Apt.
-B, on the ground floor) is now a small museum (919 Felder Ave., 334/264-4222, Wed.-Fri.
-10am-2pm, Sat.-Sun.
-1pm-5pm, $8) that details their lives and works through videos and memorabilia—press clippings, twin typewriters, first editions, photographs, and more.
-It’s the only museum dedicated to either of them, anywhere.
+Another notable local was Zelda Fitzgerald, who was born and raised in Montgomery and later lived here with her husband, F. Scott, while he wrote Tender Is the Night during the winter of 1931-1932.
+The house they shared, south of downtown, has been converted into apartments.
+Apartment B on the ground floor is now the Scott and Zelda Fitzgerald Museum (919 Felder Ave., 334/264-4222, 10am-3pm Wed.-Sun., $10) which details their lives and works.